 You might be surprised at the number of tasks involved in running Project Theatre, from publicity to choreography.
 We've listed a few of the different roles below.

-Our creatives include our Directors, Musical Directors and Choreographers who work with our youth members to build their skills and stage entertaining, award-winning productions every year.
-If you are interested in working on a youth theatre production or running skills workshops, why not get involved?
+Our creative teams include our Directors, Musical Directors and Choreographers who work with our members to build their skills through classes and workshops and stage entertaining, award-winning productions every year.
+If you are interested in working on a youth theatre production or running classes or skills workshops, why not get involved?

-Even if you don't have a huge amount of experience you could also join us an Assistant Director, Singing Coach or Assistant Choreographer and start developing your own skills whilst helping our members to develop theirs.
-Your help will make a real difference, and you'll have the full support of the PT team.
+Even if you do not have a huge amount of experience you could also join us a Production or Workshop Assistant or even Assistant Director, Musical Director or Choreographer and start developing your own skills whilst helping our members to develop theirs.
+Your help will make a real difference, and you'll have the full support of the PT Staff & Volunteer Team.

-We take volunteers from 14yrs + who have an interest in working in arts, theatre and working with young people.
-Volunteers may be required to be subject to disclosure checks and will be provided with training.
+We take volunteers from 14yrs+ depending on experience who have an interest in working in arts, theatre and working with young people.
+Volunteers may be required to be subject to disclosure checks and will be provided with all the necessary training.

 Events, Fundraising and Marketing